Cuixe, Maguey Melate, Juan Antonio Coronel Maya. Batch ANT-CUI-001. January 2019. 600 liters. ABV 48.2%

 One of the most interesting and complex spirits ever.
 The goat-milk funk is very real.
 Dab some on your hand, let it dry, and smell the goat cheese.
 Agave is there in full force, in a cherry and perique tobacco robe.
 I agree with dusty and refined.
 Long aftertaste of this.. cereal-like agave taste.
 And the craziest part about this bottle, is that it never stopped morphing and blooming for the entirety of its lifespan.
 It got more barnyard’y and funky – less of that tobacco dominance.
-I realize I may not be giving this spirit review justice, but it deserves a lot of attention just for the juice alone I think.Mar 20, 2019
+I may not be giving this spirit justice, but it deserves attention.

 Joel Barriga, July 2018, 50.5% abv.
 Great for the money as usual with Vago.

 Bold as usual, Vago and flavors galore.
 If I were to try and compare this to a tequila, it’d be Fortaleza’s blanco.
 But with big mezcal flavor of course.
 At first opening this, I found the flint and bitter aftertaste to be a bit rough.
 After a few days and pours later (more than 3/4 bottle remaining), it has balanced wonderfully.